rtCamp/docs.rtcamp.com/rtbiz/core/user/getting-started/terminology/index.md

 * `Organisation` - The company which is using rtBiz.
 * `Employee` - Member of the organisation, which is using rtBiz
-* `Offerings` - Products and services offered by the organisation.
+* `Products` - Products and services offered by the organisation.
 * `Departments` - Working units of the organisation.
 * `Contact` - Core entity of rtBiz.
 Represents a individual, client, vendor, customer, company employee.
 * `Company` - Represents an enterprise, firm.
 It basically a group to which a cluster of contacts belong to.
 Contacts under a Company represents that they are part/employee of that company.